awsdocs/amazon-redshift-developer-guide/doc_source/c_best-practices-defining-constraints.md

 Do not define primary key and foreign key constraints unless your application enforces the constraints\.
 Amazon Redshift does not enforce unique, primary\-key, and foreign\-key constraints\.

-See [Defining constraints](t_Defining_constraints.md) for additional information about how Amazon Redshift uses constraints\.
+See [Defining table constraints](t_Defining_constraints.md) for additional information about how Amazon Redshift uses constraints\.